-Home to more than 4,000 murals, Philadelphia is known as the “Mural Capital of the World.”
+Philadelphia is known as the “Mural Capital of the World,” with over 4,300 murals created in the city.
 What started as an anti-graffiti program in 1984, Mural Arts Philadelphia is now the nation’s largest public art program and has grown into an international leader.
 The program has activated some of Philadelphia’s most unassuming locations with community-based public art.

 Mural Arts Philadelphia is also part of a larger campaign by the city to repurpose public spaces and create positive dialogue in communities.
 Residents are often involved in the development of Philadelphia murals.
 Visitors can see these colorful creations on guided and self-guided tours provided by Mural Arts.